 Fins of both sexes have a yellow hue and are edged in black on the outer periphery, and red where the fin meets the body.
 The body of the fish is blue-gray with mauve tones and displays an almost iridescent sheen.
 A dark stripe runs horizontally from mouth to tail.
 The body is lighter in color below the stripe.

 Emperors favor dense vegetation and subdued lighting that mimics the Colombian rivers from which they originate.

 Dark substrate and a heavily planted tank will go far to make them feel at home.
 Although peat filtration is often recommended, they will thrive in even moderately hard water as long as it is changed frequently to maintain purity.

 They prefer quiet habitats, and should only be kept with other peaceful species that share similar water requirements.

-Undemanding about their diet, Emperors will readily accept flake foods, freeze dried foods, and frozen foods.
-Live foods such as daphnia, mosquito larvae, and brine shrimp, are especially relished, and are excellent when conditioning breeding pairs.
+Undemanding regarding their diet, Emperors will readily accept flake foods, freeze-dried foods, and frozen foods.
+Live foods such as daphnia, mosquito larvae, and brine shrimp are especially relished and are excellent when conditioning breeding pairs.